yrrid/submission-prize1b/README.md

 ## Introduction

-The following has been a team effort by Niall Emmart, representing Snarkify, Inc., Tony Wu, representing Ingonyama, Inc. and Fabrizio Murai, representing himself.
+The following has been a team effort by Niall Emmart, representing [Snarkify](https://snarkify.io/), Tony Wu, representing [Ingonyama](https://ingonyama.com/), and
+Fabrizio Muraca, representing himself.

 Our original goal was to submit both a GPU implementation and an FPGA implementation.
 But despite our best efforts, the FPGA implementation didn't quite make it in time for the Oct 7th deadline.
 We do intend to release the complete FPGA implementation